 Submit a complaint under the agency’s complaints procedures.

 You need to fill out a local community trigger online referral form giving details of the case.
 This can be done on your local council website.
+You can find a local council directory here.

 (Note: If you cannot find the location of your councils community trigger information.
 Please make contact with them directly for further information.)